freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 480.1

 I guess there isn't a `man` page for it.
 At the top of the `help` screen, I noticed you can use `help <command>` to find out more.
-Yet another way to find out about a command.
-See if you can find out more about `if`.
+Yet another way to find out about a command :disappointed_relieved: See if you can find out more about `if` with that method.

 #### HINTS